We are absolutely delighted to share some very special news with our team, clients, and wider community.

 Typical turnaround for loft conversion steel is 1 to 3 working days for standard RSJ beams.
 That can vary depending on:

--Whether any finishes or fabrication extras are needed
+-Current order volume -Size and complexity of the beams -Whether any finishes or fabrication extras are needed

 If beams need to be delivered across Birmingham, Walsall, or the wider Midlands, allow extra time for logistics, especially on tight or residential streets.